Essential vitamin K. Vitamin K For strong bones

 • pregnant women: 0.8 + 0.2 mg;

-Persons engaged in heavy physical labor need 1 mg of vitamin daily.
-This category is included in the risk group for hypovitaminosis A.
+Persons engaged in heavy physical labor need 1 mg of the vitamin daily.
+This category is at risk for hypovitaminosis A.

-Vit.
-A level in newborns is low, but in the first days of life it rapidly increases due to intake with colostrum, breast milk, and adapted formulas.
-In healthy children and adults on a balanced diet, the risk of developing hypo- and avitaminosis A is small.
-What leads to a pathological condition?
+The level of vitamin A in newborns is low, but in the first days of life it quickly increases due to intake with colostrum, breast milk, and adapted formulas.
+In healthy children and adults who are on balanced diet, the risk of developing hypo- and vitamin A deficiency is low.
+What leads to the pathological condition?

-• A diet deficient in foods rich in vitamin A. Minimizing milk, vegetables, fruits, butter, eggs, liver, fats in the diet can lead to insufficiency;
+• A diet deficient in foods rich in vitamin A. Minimizing milk, vegetables, fruits, butter, eggs, liver, and fats in the diet can lead to deficiency;

 • Being on parenteral nutrition;

 • Low intake of protein foods.
-Leads to a lack of protein - a carrier of the vitamin;
+Leads to a lack of protein - a vitamin carrier;

-• Impaired absorption of retinol in the intestine with: celiac disease, celiac disease, cholecystitis, spastic colitis, Crohn's disease, liver disease, pancreas, intestines, anemia, alcoholism, cholestasis, disseminated tuberculosis, prolonged use of mineral oil;
+• Impaired absorption of retinol in the intestine with: celiac disease, celiac disease, cholecystitis, spastic colitis, Crohn's disease, diseases of the liver, pancreas, intestines, anemia, alcoholism, cholestasis, disseminated tuberculosis, long-term use of mineral oil;

-• Loss of vitamin by the body in case of: oncological diseases, chronic infections, diseases of the urinary tract;
+• Loss of vitamin by the body due to: oncological diseases, chronic infections, diseases of the urinary tract;

-• Conditions in which intensive consumption of vit.
-A occurs: rapid growth and development, pregnancy, lactation, increased physical, mental stress, stress.
+• Conditions in which intensive consumption of vitamin A occurs: rapid growth and development, pregnancy, lactation, increased physical and mental stress, stress.

-The exogenous form of hypovitaminosis A is rare, mainly the condition is secondary - i.e. mediated by this or that pathology.
+The exogenous form of hypovitaminosis A is rare; the condition is mostly secondary - i.e. indirectly by one or another pathology.

 Signs of Vitamin A Deficiency

-They do not develop immediately, they indicate a pronounced hypovitaminosis.
+They do not develop immediately and indicate severe hypovitaminosis.

-• Dryness of the mucous membranes of the mouth, nose;
+• Dryness of the mucous membranes of the mouth and nose;

 • Single white spots on the oral mucosa;